SikuliX/SikuliX-Docs/src/main/resources/docs/source/textandocr.rst

 About Tesseract variables, configurations, training and other gory details you have to consult the `Tesseract documentation <https://github.com/tesseract-ocr/tesseract/wiki/Documentation>`_.

+But before you step into Tesseract you should read about **`LessonsLearned and BestPractices <https://github.com/RaiMan/SikuliX1/wiki/How-to-get-the-best-from-OCR-and-text-features>`_**.

 Set a variable as a single Tesseract setting, that controls a specific topic in the OCR process::